Event Policies and Risk Management Procedures

 2. Meetings open only to organization members, callouts and several other types of events need not be registered on an Event/Activity Form.
 See the second page of the Event Form online for a full list of events that don’t require a form submission.

-3. Members of student organizations planning to invite speakers to the campus should consult with staff members in the Office of the Dean of Students so that they follow the regulations set forth in the Student Organization Speaker Scheduling Procedures and the Regulations Governing the Use and Assignment of University Facilities.
+3. Members of student organizations planning to invite speakers to the campus should consult with staff members in the Student Activities and Organizations office so that they follow the regulations set forth in the Student Organization Speaker Scheduling Procedures and the Regulations Governing the Use and Assignment of University Facilities.

 4. If there is a contract to pay the speaker, BOSO will review and sign this contract.
 Submit all details on the Event/Activity form; upload any contract given to the organization by the speaker and BOSO will review and sign any contracts.